pixelatto/Atto/README.md

 ## Package setup

-Create a new Unity project (NOTE: Atto is not namespaced, since it's designed to be a starting point for projects and shouldn't be imported in existing codebases).
+Create a new Unity project.
 In this new project, open the `/Packages/manifest.json` file and include the following entry:
 ```
 {
   "dependencies": {